anu-shka-k/moonshot_project/README.md

 ## Notes & Recommendations

 * The quality of extracted timelines depends on the blog text and the LLM output.
-Curating prompt engineering and validating a subset of outputs manually is recommended.
+Curating, prompt engineering and validating a subset of outputs manually is recommended.

 ---